-History of the site: The Prague sewer system project was designed by the international water and sewage systems engineer William Heerlein Lindley who with his father was responsible for water and waste systems for over 30 cities across central and east Europe during the second half of the 19th century.
+History of the site: The Prague sewer system project was designed by the international water and sewage systems engineer William Heerlein Lindley.

 An essential part of this project was the mechanical treatment of wastewater.
 This meant establishing a wastewater collection and transfer system and constructing a suitable located wastewater treatment facility on the outskirts of Prague that would be large enough to treat the quantity of wastewater from the city, before discharging it into the Vltava.
 Construction started in 1899 and the wastewater treatment plant in Prague-Bubenec was built and put in operation in 1906.
 The plant ceased operation in 1967.